nuxt-community/composition-api/docs/content/en/getting-started/setup.md

 ## Testing with Jest

-If you need to use jest tests with this module installed (and you're not using `@nuxt/test-utils`), you may need to add the following lines to your `jest.config.js`:
+If you need to use jest unit testing for components using Nuxt Composition API with this module installed, you may need to add the following lines to your `jest.config.js`:

 ```js{}[jest.config.js]
 moduleNameMapper: {
   '~composition-api-globals': '@nuxtjs/composition-api/dist/globals-mock',
 },
 ```

+<alert>Note, this is not necessary if you are using `@nuxt/test-utils` or are doing end-to-end testing.</alert>